Nom-nom-hub/crush/new-since-fork.md

 - Lists the tools that are available for use by Crush
 - Usage: `crush tools list`

+## Specialized Agents

+Added new specialized agents and tools:

+### Debugger Agent
+- A specialized agent for debugging code and fixing errors
+- Accessible through the `debugger` tool

+### Architect Agent
+- A specialized agent for software architecture and design
+- Accessible through the `architect` tool

 ## Sessions Management

 Added new CLI commands for managing chat sessions: